 - Desktop or Mobile (depending on which option you are testing)

 - Throttling – select “Simulated Slow 4G, 4x CPU Slowdown”

 - Clear Storage – checked off

 Then run the audit and you’ll see a score and recommendations for improving any performance issues.
-If you aren’t sure how to interpret the results or aren’t sure what is a reasonable performance score for your site, reach out to our development team for help.
+If you aren’t sure how to interpret the results or need help speeding up a slow WordPress site, reach out to our development team for help.